What is Ozempic?

 - Those on Ozempic lost about 13 pounds.

-A meta-analysis presented at the European Association for the Study of Diabetes (EASD) meeting compared tirzepatide (Mounjaro) and semaglutide (Ozempic) across 22 randomized controlled trials involving 18,472 participants.
+A meta-analysis presented at the European Association for the Study of Diabetes (EASD) meeting compared tirzepatide (Mounjaro) and semaglutide (Ozempic) across 22 randomized controlled trials with 18,472 participants.

 - Effectiveness Comparison: